Allergen immunotherapy can help eliminate the cause of your symptoms by slowly reducing your sensitivity to allergens over time.

 How Does Allergen Immunotherapy Work?

-Allergen immunotherapy involves allergen desensitization -- exposing you to larger and larger amounts of a specific allergen in an attempt to change your immune system’s response.
+Allergen immunotherapy works by exposing your immune system to larger and larger amounts of a specific allergen.
+Over time, the incremental increase in exposure desensitizes and changes your immune system’s response to the allergen

 Immunotherapy can be administered via two methods: